 How Much Is Microsoft Worth?

 Microsoft was born in an Albuquerque garage in 1975.
 Co-founders Bill Gates and Paul Allen wanted to create software to run on an early personal computer known as the Altair 8800.
 The name “Microsoft” comes from a mash-up of “microprocessors” and “software.”
-Like many successful tech companies, their growth was fast and furious.
+Like many successful tech companies, Microsoft’s growth was fast and furious.

-By 1980, the company struck a deal to provide the operating system for IBM computers.
+By 1980, the company had struck a deal to provide the operating system for IBM computers.
 Windows was released in 1985, transforming the computer world to this day.
 By the late 1980s, Microsoft was already the world’s largest personal-computer software company.

 Now, the company is in a daily battle with Apple for the title of the world’s most valuable company.
-Some interesting facts about Microsoft that many people might not know include the following:

 Here’s a snapshot of the current state of Microsoft, along with a discussion of the company’s history, value and future outlook.